joost/ruby-shops/README.md

-# Dev-shops
+# Development Agencies

-A list of development agencies.
+A list of development agencies per development stack.

-## Ruby-shops
+## Ruby and Ruby on Rails Development agencies / shops

-A list of Ruby / Rails agencies (send pull request to get on the list)
+A list of Ruby / Rails agencies - Ruby Shops (send pull request to get on the list).

 * [Ideamotive](https://ideamotive.co), Poland/US
 * [We Build Internet](http://www.webuildinternet.com), Netherlands